GTM Strategy for Startups: From First Customers to Scale

 Speed matters more than precision

-In established GTM, you optimise for efficiency — cost per lead, conversion rates, sales cycle length.
-In startup GTM, you optimise for learning velocity.
-How quickly can you run an experiment, get signal, and adjust?
-A startup that talks to 100 prospects in its first month and learns its positioning is wrong will outperform a startup that spends three months building a perfect website and then discovers the same thing.
+Established GTM optimises for efficiency.
+Startup GTM optimises for learning velocity.
+A startup that talks to 100 prospects in its first month and learns its positioning is wrong will outperform a startup that spends three months building a perfect website and discovers the same thing.
+Getting the sequencing wrong is where most startups stumble.

 Pre-PMF GTM: Validation and Early Customers